Who to turn to

 If you are thinking of hurting yourself, or you believe that someone is about to harm themselves or somebody else – call the emergency services on 999 or 112.

-We have put together this list of agencies, services, and key information, to help you manage in a crisis.
+We have put together this list of agencies and services who may be able to help you in a crisis situation.

 If you or someone else is in crisis, but you don’t think you need the police or an ambulance